 The male and female of the species differ in appearance, with the male having more blue on its wings and the female having more green.

-In Maryland, the Spicebush Swallowtail can be found from late spring to early fall, and they are known for their slow, graceful flight pattern.
+In Maryland, the Spicebush Swallowtail can be found from late spring to early fall.
+It is known for its slow, graceful flight pattern.

 They are also important pollinators, helping to spread pollen from plant to plant as they feed on nectar.